angusmacdonald/nfl-data/README.md

-# nfl-data
+# NFL Receiver Data Scraper / Parser

-Parser and related code for extracting NFL data
+Utility to scrape data on receptions of NFL players from the internet and add it to a local MongoDB instance.